walmartlabs/concord-website/docs/plugins-v1/smtp.md

           name: "my.txt"
 ```

-The above example attache two files from the process working directory,
+The above example attaches two files from the process working directory,
 `myFile.txt` from the directory itself and `myOtherFile.txt` from the `test`
 directory.
 The `description` and `name` parameters are optional.
 The
 `disposition` parameter allows the values `attachment` or `inline`.
 Inline